Environmental Conservation

 The rapid development of the heavy and chemical industries after World War II left a negative legacy of environmental problems.
 Keenly aware of their part in this legacy, companies have achieved solutions through various measures and technological innovations, but many underlying problems still remain.
 As a chemical industry company, the main businesses of NICHINO Group have a close relationship with the natural environment.
 Therefore, environmental preservation is an important issue for our future.
 We engage in proper environmental compliance management in relation to laws, regulations, and agrochemical registration systems in R&D and throughout the product life cycle.

-Agrochemicals are required to be effective against pests and weeds, and to be safe for users and consumers of agricultural products.
-They are also required to be considerate of the natural environment around the farmland.
-The Group complies with the laws and regulations of each country and works to develop agrochemicals that are closely aligned with the perspectives of “the environment, safety and health,” by utilizing the latest scientific knowledge.
+Agrochemicals are required to be not only effective but also safe for people, livestock, and the surrounding environment.
+The Group complies with laws and regulations and develops agrochemicals that are closely aligned with the perspectives of “the environment, safety and health,” by utilizing the latest scientific knowledge.
 Nichino Ryokka utilizes its products and weed management technology to participate in the “Satochi-Satoyama (Socio-ecological Production Landscape) Revitalization Project by Industry, Academia, and Government” in Nasukarasuyama City, Tochigi Prefecture.
-The company also contributes to biodiversity by conserving the landscape.
-Nihon Nohyaku participates in CropLife JAPAN (formerly known as Japan Crop Protection Association)’s “Bee Friendship Plan.”
-It grows plants preferred by pollinating insects such as bees on part of the company premises to provide a proper habitat for pollinating insects.
-Group companies and offices will continue to consider and promote initiatives that contribute to biodiversity.
+Nihon Nohyaku participates in CropLife JAPAN’s “Bee Friendship Plan.”
+It grows plants preferred by pollinating insects on part of the company premises in an effort to preserve the biodiversity of insect habitats.
+On June 5, World Environment Day, we hold events for employees, present quizzes to deepen their interest in biodiversity, and otherwise strive to raise awareness as part of the Group’s environmental education.

 The Group works to reduce water usage through efforts in improving production efficiency, saving water, and recycling.
 We also thoroughly treat wastewater and manage water quality, complying with legal wastewater standards and standards set by local ordinances in the areas where our plants and research facilities are located.
 In Japan, we have set voluntary control values for wastewater that are stricter than the legal standards, and we manage the wastewater to ensure that it does not exceed the standard values.

-* The final landfill amount of waste shall be less than 1% of generated volume
+*1 The final landfill amount of waste shall be less than 1% of generated volume.

-Some of our products use packaging made with plant-based biomass ink and rice bran-derived rice ink.
-In general, the raw materials for ink are mainly derived from petroleum.
-Therefore, by replacing petroleum-based ink with biomass ink and rice ink, we can reduce the amount of petroleum resources used.
-In addition, the Group has formulated the “NICHINO Group Basic Procurement Policy” and the “NICHINO Group Green Procurement Standards,” and we take the environment into consideration when we conduct material procurement.
+Some of our products use packaging made with biomass ink and rice ink.
+By replacing petroleum-based ink with these environmentally friendly inks, we can reduce the amount of petroleum resources used.
+The Group has also formulated the Basic Procurement Policy and Green Procurement Standards, and we promote environmentally friendly materials procurement.

 Response to Environmental Problems

-The Group share problems that occur at Group companies within the Group as they arise.
-We then use these cases as lessons to roll out preventive measures and improvement initiatives to other offices within the Group, while also providing environmental education.
+The Group shares any problems that occur within the Group as they arise.
+We use this information to horizontally deploy preventive measures and improvement initiatives to prevent environmental issues.
+We also provide environmental education for employees.

 Initiatives for Environmental Assessment

-The Group works on environmental assessment through Responsible Care activities and ISO 14001 (Environment Management System).
-We thoroughly comply with environmental laws, ordinances, and local agreements, etc. We promote business activities while taking into account our effect on the surrounding areas, considering factors such as the generation of noise, odor, or vibration.
+Through Responsible Care activities and ISO 14001 (Environment Management Systems), the Group thoroughly complies with environmental laws, ordinances, and local agreements, etc., and takes into account its effect on the surrounding areas, considering factors such as the generation of noise, odor, or vibration.

 Scope 3 Emissions